 You may not believe in the existence of the soul, yet you must acknowledge that your body will live on as green grass, as a cloud.
 For you are, after all, water and dust.

 Like the Stoics, Korczak believed that people are part of nature – in contrast to monotheistic theologies that elevate humans above nature – and that after they die their body continues its existence, but in a different form as part of nature.
-The words of Socrates about the metamorphosis of the living into the dead and backward are echoed in Korczak words in the above text: death is not the end.
+This diary entry echoes the words of Socrates about the metamorphosis of the living into the dead and backward: death is not the end.
 The body of the dead will continue its existence as the green grass.
-Death is, according to the Stoics and Korczak, only a moment of passage from one form of existence to another.